 When my plane landed on Rapa Nui, I had already taken two classes about the island, read countless books and articles, written about 10 papers, and watched several videos and documentaries.
 But for all the plethora of research and information that is available about Rapa Nui- or more commonly known “Easter Island”- nothing could have prepared me for this experience.

-After leaving Oregon, we had been travelling for over 24 hours before we finally reached the tiny 632 mile island.
+After leaving Oregon, we had been traveling for over 24 hours before we finally reached the tiny 632 mile island.
 Since taking off from the bustling airport in Santiago, Chile five hours earlier, we hadn’t seen a single land mass anywhere in the 2,290 miles of ocean we had crossed.
 It began to feel as though we had left the entire world behind, as if we would reach the end of the Earth.
 Finally, the island came into view, and we could see our destination.
 From the air, you can see the entire island easily, with it’s air strip stretching from coast to coast across the width of the island, the “airport”- which is just one small building- off to one end.

 The utter isolation is exhilarating.
 Thousands of miles of ocean stretch out in all directions, with no land in sight, and the only connection to the outside world is the one daily flight to and from the island, carrying with it the daily load of groceries.
 In extreme weather, the island is sometimes completely cut off from the mainland.
 The island is populated by just over 5,500 people, most of whom live in the village near the airport.
 Although tourism dominates their economy, their vibrant culture is apparent.
 The “island lifestyle” is common among most island societies- the laid back attitude, living on “island time”- but on Rapa Nui, this lifestyle is taken to the extreme.
 Shops open and close when the owners feel like it, and you will often find all businesses closed on Sunday, or during the daily “siesta” from 12-2pm.